t-redactyl/ai-is-having-its-moment-again/talk-materials/talk-sources.md

 * GOTO Amsterdam (2024), [Beyond the Hype: A Realistic Look at Large Language Models](https://www.youtube.com/watch?v=Pv0cfsastFs).
 This talk gives an overview of how we got to the current AI era, why these models are not AGI, and realistic use cases for language models.
 * NDC Porto (2024), [Keynote: Can you trust your (large language) model?](https://www.youtube.com/watch?v=fh8jDBgORRU).
 This talk discusses issues with measurement in LLMs, and whether we can really trust claims on LLM performance based on current benchmarks.
 * NDC Melbourne (2025), [Mirror, mirror: LLMs and the illusion of humanity](https://www.youtube.com/watch?v=RSS1a8ngGRU).
-In this talk, we examine the evidence for whether LLMs are really showing human-level performance in language, consciousness and intelligence.
+In this talk, we examine the evidence for whether LLMs are really showing human-level language use, sentience and intelligence.
 * PyCon US (2025), [Lies, damned lies and large language models](https://www.youtube.com/watch?v=innz9iBIAdU).
 This talk explains why LLMs hallucinate, and how we can classify and measure hallucinations.
 * freeCodeCamp (2024), [LLM Course – Build a Semantic Book Recommender (Python, OpenAI, LangChain, Gradio)](https://www.youtube.com/watch?v=Q7mS1VHm3Yw).
 In this course, you'll learn how to build a book recommender using LLMs, including how to pick the right models for specific tasks, and an explanation of what is happening under the hood.